bdfinst/total-perspective-vortex/README.md

 Thanks for considering contributing to this value stream mapping tool.
 We have a few requests.

 1. We gladly accept tested contributions for fix or features that met the product goals.
-2. Please use FP style for all contributions to keep the code consistant.
+2. Please use functional style for all contributions to keep the code consistant.